KatoStevenMubiru/GeoAfricaProjects/README.md

 # GeoAfricaProjects
-This repository is meant for GeoRegional Africa Ideas.
+This repository is meant for GeoRegional Africa project Ideas.